 Appends the source file to the destination file.
-If the destination file does not exist, Client-FTP creates it.
+If the destination file does not exist, the FTP client creates it.
 Only valid if appending to a file with the same file transfer type.
 Some remote hosts might not support this operation.